marberi/100days/README.md

 # Day 14 [2019-02-01]
 Finished video 9 and half of video 10.
 Nothing too new, but I learned what algorithm is hiding behind some names, like the Hausholder algorithm.

+# Day 15 [2019-02-02]
+Finished the course on computational linear algebra today.
+I could have spent some more time experimenting with the last notebook, but I instead started going back to the deep learning.
+Reading a blog post on the 2019 edition on the fast.ai course introduction course, it seems like they have made significant changes.
+Also the new version of the library and notebooks looks better than the previous versions.
+Earlier their library had substandard code quality and messy interfaces.
+Hopefully ths version is better.
+It looks more like a designed library and not something slapped together to support his classes.
+Probably I will go through the course again, spending more time reading up on background material.